industrial-edge/reference-architecture-for-industrial-ai-on-azure/.github/ISSUE_TEMPLATE.md

 ## Steps to reproduce

-Please describe in detail the steps to reproduce the described behaviour
+Please describe in detail the steps to reproduce the described behavior

 ## What is the current bug behavior?